 Once you have decided which payment gateway you will use for your online store it’s time to integrate it.
 Check out our quick guide to figure out how to do it yourself.

 There is an existing solution from Magento to help you with the development of new payment integration.
 It is called Payment sample module and it contains all the required infrastructure so you can use it as a starting point.

 To add a new payment method, follow these steps:

+Choosing the most suitable ecommerce payment gateway is crucial to the success of your retail business.
+By doing it sensibly, you can improve your customer’s experience, boost your brand’s affinity and increase revenue.
 All you should do is consider the above-discussed factors and draw a comparison between the ecommerce payment gateways before selecting and implementing the right payment solution for you.
 Check them all out and go with the one that will be most beneficial to your company, keeping your requirements in mind.